Day 1: Thursday, May 14

 This session explores limb salvage as an emerging, distinct discipline within tissue repair.
 As advances expand what is possible, limb salvage is evolving beyond a procedure into a specialised, multidisciplinary field.
 The talk will outline the skills, systems and collaborative models needed to build this specialty, highlighting how early intervention, coordinated care and innovative reconstruction can transform outcomes for patients at risk of limb loss.

-• Speaker: Dr. Windy Cole
+• Speaker: TBC

 • Take time to enjoy refreshments, connect with fellow attendees, and explore the exhibition during this break